sigurdga/django-dropzone-upload/README.md

 [Dropzone.js](http://www.dropzonejs.com) by [Matias
 Meno](https://github.com/enyo) is a javascript library for drag and drop file uploading.
 It is very light and simple to configure and extend.
+This example uses ImageField, but you can easily change that to using FileField instead.

 I have earlier created [django-jquery-file-upload](https://github.com/sigurdga/django-jquery-file-upload),